This blog may contain affiliate links. Read our disclosure policy for more info.

 Masaya is a small city near Granada that offers a really unique experience in Nicaragua.
 Although most famous for the Masaya Volcano, the city’s handicraft markets are also a top attraction I wouldn’t miss in Nicaragua.

-This craft market, Mercado de Artisanal, is one of the best places in the country to pick up a souvenir and much of the crafts are handmade goods.
+This craft market, Mercado de Artisanal, is one of the best places in the country to pick up a souvenir and many of the crafts are handmade goods.
 The city’s central market is also a really neat place to visit and like Granada’s, is really authentically Nicaraguan.

 Unlike most of the places on this list, Masaya is best visited on a day trip or tour from Granada.
 Of course, you can stay in the city if you want, but, with a full day, you can really see the best things to do in the city and be satisfied you did it well.